maninwindow/TOEFL-Practice/README.md

 > *noun*
 > - government or the holding of power by people selected on the basis of their ability.
-For the first time in the 20th century, Britain's 'agonisingly' slow progress towards 'meritocracy' went into reverse.
+For the first time in the 20th century, Britain's `agonisingly` slow progress towards `meritocracy` went into reverse.